primus/primus/README.md

 Primus provides a common low level interface to communicate in real-time using various of real-time frameworks.

-### Highlights
+### Advantages

-1. Effortless switching between real-time frameworks and message parsers.
+1. Effortless switching between real-time frameworks by changing one single line of code.
+No more API rewrites needed when your project requirements change, the framework get abandoned or simply breaks down.
+2. Build-in reconnect, it just works.
+The reconnect is controlled by an randomized exponential backoff algorithm to reduce server stress.
+3. Offline detection, Primus is smart enough to detect when a users drop their internet connection (switching WIFI points/cell towers for example) and reconnects when they are back online.
+4. Automatically encodes and decodes messages using custom parsers.
+Can be easily switched for binary encoding for example.
-2. Clean and stream compatible interface for client and server.
+5. A clean and stream compatible interface for the client and server.
+You can just `stream#pipe` data around.
+In addition to that, the client works on Node.js as well, write once, run it everywhere.
-3. Fixes bugs in frameworks and real-time communication where needed.
+6. Fixes various of bugs in the supported frameworks and additions stability patches to improve real-time communication.
-4. Build with love and passion for real-time.
-5. Reconnect that actually works.
+8. Comes with an amazing plugin interface to keep the core library as fast and lean as possible while still allowing the server and the client to be extended.
+9. Last but not least, Primus is build with love, passion and dedication to the real-time web.

 ### Installation